Build and Maintain an Emergency Fund

 How to Maintain Your Emergency Fund

-Once you’ve built your emergency fund, it’s important to maintain it over time.
-Here are a few strategies for ensuring your emergency fund remains intact and available when needed.
+However, after building an emergency fund, it becomes important to maintain it over time.
+Here are some tricks to keep your emergency fund untouched and available whenever necessary.

 1. Keep Your Emergency Fund Separate